Skip to content ↓

 • We are a Healthy School.
 Please do not put sweets or chocolate bars in your child’s packed lunch.
 Please do not send in sweets or other treats when it is your child’s birthday.
 If you want to celebrate your child’s birthday with their classmates, you could buy the class a book, send in a healthy snack such as boxes of raisins or buy stationery such as a pencil, but due to the impact on the environment, we ask you not to send in plastic toys.

-• If your child will be absent from school, please contact the school office.
-You can call 020 8850 5486 and leave a message detailing why your child is absent, send a message via ParentMail or email office@gordon.greenwich.sch.uk .
-If your child has vomited or had diarrhoea they can return once they are feeling better.
-They do not need to be clear of symptoms for 48 hours.
-If your child has vomited or had diarrhoea they can return once they are feeling better.
-They do not need to be clear of symptoms for 48 hours.
-Please try to book medical appointments outside the school day and note that absence due to family holidays will not be authorised.
+• If your child is absent from school, please contact the school office: 020 8850 5486 and leave a message detailing why your child is absent.
+Please try to book medical appointments outside of the school day and note that family holidays will not be authorised.

 Diary Dates